 As a working artist, think about the amount of time you invest in getting your work noticed.
-How many e-blasts do you meticulously craft and edit for your audiences?
-How many times a week do you post about your upcoming exhibition or work in progress on Facebook?
-Do you ever have that feeling that you are missing on an opportunity to get a wider audience to notice your work, and to improve how you target gallerists and collectors?
+How many e-blasts do you meticulously craft for your audience?
+How frequently do you post about your upcoming exhibition or work in progress on Facebook?
+Do you ever get the feeling you are missing an opportunity to gain a wider audience and to improve how you target gallerists and collectors?
 Investing thousands of dollars in a public relations campaign is one way to get your work noticed, but is there a more cost-effective means of increasing your media influence as a working artist?
-Below we outline some critical moves that you should be made to ensure that your outreach makes a real impact.
+Below we outline some critical steps to ensure that your outreach makes a real impact.

 In addition to re-posting celebratory news, when you see a working artist looking for assistance, speak up.
 Be the first to offer advice and recommendations when someone is seeking it – whether it be a working artist seeking a framer, advice on shipping or art handling, or the like.
-Chances are high that if you can make a valuable suggestion, you’ve made a good impression and will come to mind when future opportunities arise.
-In addition, stay entertaining – if you only make three impressions on social media, they should be: supportive, helpful and entertaining.
-By indicating you are someone who is positive and helpful, reporters and editors will recognize on a personal level that you are an encouraging and productive community member capable of wielding real media influence.
-This will be reinforced as you meet them in person at future events and they recall your (virtual) positive first impression.
+Chances are, if you make a valuable suggestion, you’ve made a good impression and will come to mind when future opportunities arise.
+In addition, stay entertaining – if you only make three impressions on social media, they should be: supportive, helpful, and entertaining.
+These characteristics can leave a lasting impression for future collaborators.

 Let’s consider your e-blast or artist newsletter.
 What content will make yours special and a must-open?
-Consider entertaining and helpful ways to structure your artist e-blast, instead of spending minimal time on it just to get information to your contacts, is the most constructive approach.
+Consider entertaining and helpful ways to structure your artist e-blast.
+You want to do more than just share information, you want to establish your professional brand in your own unique voice.
 Most importantly – make it topical.
 Is there a current event happening in the art world or national news that you can tie into?
 Does your work somehow relate to current events?
 If your work directly responds to current political trends, for example, this should be evident early on in the artist email blast, or even in the title.
-Making a catchy title that makes evident that you are in tune with current events as a working artist in the field will serve as encouragement for others to pay attention to the email’s contents.
+Making a catchy title that makes evident that you are in tune with current events as a working artist, will serve as encouragement for others to pay attention to the email’s contents.

 Personal invitations to events that are especially important – such as with Paperless Post – are more likely to be opened and to get a response.
-This is particularly important to send for events such as private viewings or close-knit celebrations, as the e-blast may get ignored when a personal invitation is nearly twice as likely to receive a response.
+This is particularly important for events such as private viewings or close-knit celebrations, as the e-blast may get ignored when a personal invitation is nearly twice as likely to receive a response.
 Particularly with editors who receive hundreds of invitations to events per day, it’s worth considering a private reception for a select few.
 Sending a private Paperless Post invitation to ensure that you get an opportunity to speak intimately with targeted media influencers is a great way to ensure you’ll be able to get their attention.
-By making it explicit that their time and comfort are important to you, you’ll receive only gratitude in return.
+Don’t forget to express gratitude for the time and support you receive from your audience.
+It can go a long way.

 Reputations can make or break you, so why not choose to associate with those who have stellar reputations?
-By regularly taking on small-scale joint ventures with other artists or creatives whose work you admire and who have made a positive name for themselves, you will definitely demonstrate notable media influence.
-The best way to begin the discussion is to find ways to partner on flexible and short-term projects so that you will be able to familiarize yourself with what works for your artist partner.
+By regularly taking on small-scale joint ventures with other artists or creatives whose work you admire and who have made a positive name for themselves, you can raise media visibility.
+Find ways to partner on flexible and short-term projects.
 Whether this stems from proposing a partnership to produce a new event, joining efforts to support a shared cause, or participating as part of a team in a pop-up exhibition, partnering with those you admire is one way to move toward gaining new experience and increased exposure.
 This will also guarantee ongoing social media mentions and build new personal contacts for you in the wider art media landscape.
-By contributing to a joint effort with those who already wield media influence, the odds are in your favor that you’ll make new media contacts that will build a personal investment in your brand as a working artist.
+By contributing to a joint effort with those who already wield media influence, odds are in your favor that you’ll make new media contacts that will build personal investment in your brand as a working artist.